rpcrimi/PEP0008/markdown/comments.md

 <a id="Introduction"></a>
 ## Introduction
-Commenting is usually the most heated topic when it comes to developers.
-On one extreme, some believe that comments need to be around every statement while on the other extreme some believe code should be self-describing, needing no comments.
-In a perfect world, the latter would be prefered.
-In the real word, there is some level of commenting that needs to take place.
-That being said, Python code does fairly well as a self-describing language.
+Commenting is often the most heated topic among developers.
+On one extreme, some believe that comments need to be around every statement.
+On the other extreme, others believe code should be self-describing, needing no comments.
+In a perfect world, the latter is preferred.
+In the real word, some level of commenting is always required.
+That being said, Python code does relatively well as a self-describing language.
 Many people find it easy to read Python code as it looks similar to psuedocode.
-Because of this, Python needs a lot less comments to describe code compared to languages like C and Java.
+Because of this, Python code usually requires less commenting compared to more cryptic languages such as C and Java.

 <a id="Commenting Basics"></a>
 ## Commenting Basics